George Green LLP Welcomes Two New Family Solicitors to Sutton Coldfield Office

 Employment Tribunal decisions are now published online.
 It is important that the parties appreciate this when attending at the Employment Tribunal hearing.
 The Tribunal does not have any discretion to decide not to publish the decision online and once the decision is online it will remain there for the foreseeable future.

-Our employment team has considerable experience in dealing with Employment Tribunal claims for employees and has an admirable “win record “.
+Our employment team has considerable experience in dealing with Employment Tribunal claims for employees and employers and has an admirable “win record “.

 We have experience of dealing with all types of tribunal claims including –

-Our Head of Department’s position as a part time Employment Judge puts us in a strong position to advise employees regarding their prospects of success in the Employment Tribunal.
+Our Head of Department’s position as a former part time Employment Judge puts us in a strong position to advise employers and employees regarding their prospects of success in the Employment Tribunal.

 All of the team’s lawyers are employment law specialists.